 You can use the list of existing fields to search log events with specific values for a field.

-Verify that you are logged in to the vRealize Log Insight web user interface.
-The URL format is https://log_insight-host, where log_insight-host is the IP address or host name of the vRealize Log Insight virtual appliance.
+Verify that you are logged in to the vRealize Log Insight web user interface as a user associated with the User role, or a role that has the relevant permissions.
+For more information, see Create and Modify Roles in Administering vRealize Log Insight.
+The URL format of the web user interface is https://log_insight-host, where log_insight-host is the IP address or host name of the vRealize Log Insight virtual appliance.

 - Navigate to the Interactive Analytics tab.

 - Click Add Filter.

 - In the filter row under the search text box, use the first drop-down menu to select any field defined within vRealize Log Insight.

 For example, hostname.The list contains all defined fields that are available statically, in content packs, and in custom content.
 Fields are sorted by name, except for the text field.
 Because text is a special field that refers to the message text, text appears at the top of the list, and is selected by default.Note: Numeric fields contain additional operators that string fields do not: =, >, <, >=, <=.
 These operators perform numeric comparisons and using them yields different results than using string operators.
 For example, the filter response_time = 02 will match an event that contains a response_time field with a value 2.
 The filter response_time contains 02 will not have the same match.

 - In the filter row under the search text box, use the second drop-down menu to select the operation to apply to the field selected in the first drop-down menu.

 For example, select contains.
 The contains filter matches full tokens: searching for "err" will not find "error" as a match.